 The first trilogy became the prime example of mainstream SF with universal name recognition throughout the West, displacing the cheaper and nerdier Star Trek (1966).
 Ironically, neither franchise has any relationship with scientific methods.
 If George Lucas had not been first to combine the new advances, history could have taken a different turn in that respect.
 Instead of deliberately shallow space opera where the fights are patterned after WW1 aerial engagements because WW2 planes were too quick for Lucas, the first modern SF blockbuster could have been hard science fiction with ideas, like 2001: A Space Odyssey (1968) or A Clockwork Orange (1971).
 The director of those films, Stanley Kubrick, was already processing scripts for what eventually became the insipid A.I.
 Artificial Intelligence (2001).
 If that had gotten produced under Kubrick in 1977, instead of Star Wars, the vernacular definition of science fiction could have evolved differently.

 If that alternate history is too drastic, imagine a smaller change.
 In Roger Ebert’s review he singled out the cantina as a high point, noting that Lucas “so slyly” has the clientele “exhibit characteristics that were universally human”.
 In other words, Lucas made sure to harness immediacy, intuitiveness, familiarity and humanity where he could have used literally alien stuff.
 Take the example of Chewbacca, inspired by Lucas’s dog and named after the Russian word for “dog”.
 Chewbacca is a mix of dog and man.
-Without the excellent costume and sound design, he would have been like an anthropomorphic cartoon character in a Disney movie: A live-action Pluto with Ebert’s “universally human” characteristics.
+Without the excellent costume and sound design, he would have been like the Cowardly Lion in The Wizard of Oz (1939) or an anthropomorphic cartoon character in a Disney movie: A live-action Pluto with Ebert’s “universally human” characteristics.
 One of the characters removed from the cantina in official re-edits is even more traditional; it looks like The Wolf Man (1941).
 Despite the first-class execution, Chewbacca is ultimately just a denatured servant to human interests.
 He could so easily have had depth.
 For example, he could have been more like Speaker-to-Animals from Ringworld (1970): Animalistic, huge, intimidating, humanoid and able to make itself understood like Lucas’s Chewbacca but also capable of pursuing its own agenda as part of an alien culture.
 Such an alternative would have been harder for children and jaded film critics to understand and appreciate at first glance, but it would have made a lot more sense than a human dog.

 Lucas invited his audiences to overlook all complexity and shun the unfamiliar.
 They did.
 They elected Reagan the actor.
-They reheated the Cold War, abdicating world leadership to be rebels against the paper tiger of the Soviet Union.
+They reheated the Cold War, abdicating world leadership to be underdog rebels against the paper tiger of the Soviet Union.
 While Reagan’s implausible missile defence system got the nickname “Star Wars”, the film got fans outside the mainstream.
 These people missed the invitation to forget.
 In the hard core, deeper meanings are invented, controlled and defended.
-With its sequels, Star Wars achieved a critical mass that lets its geeks live almost entirely on the franchise the way zealots live on holy writ, many as Jenkins’s textual poachers with a vibrant and terrible “fan film” culture, as well as a “prequel meme” culture etc.
+With its sequels, Star Wars achieved a critical mass that lets its geeks live almost entirely on the franchise the way zealots live on holy writ, many as Jenkins’s textual poachers with a vibrant and terrible “fan film” culture, “prequel meme” culture etc.